Complete SEO Audit Checklist For E-Commerce Sites

-Use Google’s free AdWords Keyword tool to get a refresher on the search volumes associated with your primary keywords.
+Use Google’s free Ads Keyword Planner tool to get a refresher on the search volumes associated with your primary keywords.
 Compare the volumes to when you last did the analysis, and identify high performing and low performing keywords for re-allocation of budgets.

 Low difficulty score

-Use Moz’s keyword tool to understand which keywords are most difficult to target.
-Unless these are your top 5 high volume keywords, you don’t want to be wasting effort on them.
+Use Moz’s Keyword Explorer tool to understand which keywords are most difficult to target.
+Unless these are your top 5 high volume keywords, you don’t want to waste any effort on them.

 Make sure each page on your e-store focuses on a primary keyword.
 If that doesn’t sound practical, you need to reorganize the products in more tightly bound categories.